Chief Sealth’s Career Connected News 4/6/26

 Summer 2026 SPS Career Quest internship applications are now open!
 These 2-4 week classes offer students the chance to gain work experience or complete a career intensive while earning money (hourly pay, stipend check, and gift card).

-Deadline to apply is March 20 with rolling applications until April for unfilled internships.
+Rolling applications accepted for unfilled internships.
 Apply for all below.

 | Internship | Description | Dates/Times |